zhiming99/rpc-frmwrk/rpc/security/README.md

 The authentication process is the process to allow only valid users to access the rpc-frmwrk's service.
 Currently the rpc-frmwrk relies only on the `Kerberos 5` authentication framework.
 In the future, we will add more authentication approaches besides the `Kerberos 5`.
 This document also tries to give some cookbook guide for users with no experience to `Kerberos` in advance.
+If you are timid about reading through the long document, please scroll to the bottom for some magic solution.

 #### What does `Kerberos 5` do in rpc-frmwrk?
 The following are some services, `Kerberos` can provides, and of course, it can provide far more